 Talk with your significant others and/or children about interruptions and together develop a system that works for you.
 Be sure to talk about what constitutes emergencies and necessary interruptions.
 Some ideas might include leaving the house to work, putting a special sign on a closed door to indicate whether you can be interrupted, or setting agreed-upon times to check in.
 Or consider some of these suggestions from Lifehacker.

 You will be more likely to maintain focus during your writing time (and fight interruptions) if you treat your writing time as sacred.
 You give your writing your full attention during this time.
-Using an opening ritual to begin your writing sessions can reinforce that this time is for deep work.
+Using an opening routine to begin your writing sessions can reinforce that this time is for deep work.

 What strategies do you plan to try to protect focus and maintain productivity?
 What seems to be your current digital distraction weakness?
 Do you have other suggestions for how professors can fight interruptions?
 Did this article inspire you to make a change, however small?
 I’d love to hear about it in the comments below or by email!